electrode-io/fynpo/README.md

 If you add/remove files/directories in your local package, then running `fyn` install would take only seconds to update.

-If you already have the dependency in your package.json, then `fyn` saves local ones under a new section named `fyn`.
-You can turn off `fynlocal` mode with the flag `--no-fynlocal` easily.
+`fyn` will also save a file `package-fyn.json` with local dependencies in a section called `fyn`.
+You should not commit this file and `.gitignore` it. `fyn` will automatically check this file when installing, but you can turn off `fynlocal` mode with with the flag `--no-fynlocal` easily.

 ## Smaller `node_modules`